ddantasds/ddantasds.github.io/_pages/about.md

   image: "/images/IMG_2046_1.JPG"
 ---

-tests Data Scientist with a diverse background in different fields such as insurance, marketing, and agriculture.
+Data Scientist with a diverse background in different fields such as insurance, marketing, and agriculture.
 Motivated mainly by solving challenging problems using statistical techniques.
 Currently working as a graduate researcher at the University of Florida.

 # Education